 In 1967, Jordan lost control of the so-called West Bank in their attempt, as part of a united Arab military campaign, to destroy Israel; in this defensive war, Israel ousted the Jordanians and regained the land, officially named, by the way, Judaea & Samaria.
 A mere decade later, the teacher’s college had grown to become a full-fledged university with Faculties of Arts and Sciences, all under the watchful eyes of the Israeli so-called “occupation”.

-Under the oppressive Israelis, this institute of higher learning expanded to include Faculties of Economics, Administrative Sciences, Educational Sciences and Engineering (1978), Chemistry and Islamic Studies (1985), Pharmacy, Environmental Studies and more (1994), Law (1995), Medicine (1999), Veterinary Medicine, Agricultural Development and Computer Sciences (2000), Information Technology (2001), Optometry and Nursing (2004) and on and on and on.
-ANU is proud of its science research labs and library facilities and more.
+Under the oppressive Israelis, this institute of higher learning expanded to include Faculties of Economics, Administrative Sciences, Educational Sciences and Engineering (1978), Chemistry and Islamic Studies (1985).
+After the signing of the Oslo Accords, other faculties were established after having been developed during the so-called occupation.
+Their development has continued independent of Israel, of course, and ANU is proud of its science research labs and library facilities and more.
 You can read about the history of ANU development here.

 In 1981, a mere 4 years after the “occupation” began, the first masters programme of study was initiated and ANU received recognition from the World Union of Universities.